Reporting Sexual Misconduct & Getting Support

 Upon receipt of a report of sexual harassment or sexual misconduct, the University will take reasonable and appropriate interim measures to protect the individuals involved and reduce any further risk for members of our campus community.
 Examples of such measures may include, but are not limited to:

-- Imposition of an Administrative Directive for No-Contact between involved parties.
+- Instituting an Administrative Directive for No-Contact between involved parties

 - Offering adjustments to academic deadlines, course schedules, etc.

-- Any other measure which can be tailored to the involved parties to achieve the goals of our policy
+- Any other measure which can be tailored to the involved parties to achieve the goals of the University's policy

 *These measures and other support and resources are available regardless of whether a reporting party seeks formal resolution and/or makes a crime report.